 It is possible to operate the system intuitively with touch sensor display.
-Additionally, We innovate a way to use menu list like ausual PC for handling so operating system is more easily.
+Additionally, We innovate a way to use menu list like a usual PC for handling so operating system is more easily.
 There are some panels to play the system on tabletop display.
+In figure 6, there are "menu list" at upper blue menu panel and "AR panel" which has an alphabet on black square.